 When war was declared, Alan Turing, with other famous cryptologists of the Government Code and Cypher School moved to Bletchley Park.
 This was a converted country house surrounded by a growing collection of Nissan huts.
 At the start of the war, the staff numbered 150.
 By 1942 this number had grown to 3,500.
 By the end of the war, 10,000 people worked at Bletchley - all sworn to secrecy.

-Turing was there at the very start, arriving on 4th September, the day after war was declared.
-Hut 8 became Turing's place of work.
+Alan was there at the very start, arriving on 4th September, the day after war was declared.
+Hut 8 became his place of work.
 He was a brilliant mathematician and he had a good understanding of machines; these two things made his work key to the success of the code breaking efforts.

 The war against the U-boats

-The Allies had come close to losing the Battle of the Atlantic and, without the help of Turing and his colleagues, the whole war might very well have been lost.
+The Allies had come close to losing the Battle of the Atlantic and, without the help of Alan and his colleagues, the whole war might very well have been lost.

 He was involved in the building of the Colossus machines, which speeded up the deciphering of coded messages to hundreds a day.
 These were the first programmable computers and the ancestors of all later mainframe computers.

 At the end of the war, Alan Turing received an OBE for his highly important war work, even though no-one outside of the Intelligence Services had any idea what he had been doing.